oobabooga/text-generation-webui/docs/Extensions.md

 Extensions are defined by files named `script.py` inside subfolders of `text-generation-webui/extensions`.
-They are invoked with the `--extensions` flag.
+They are loaded at startup if specified with the `--extensions` flag.

-For instance, `extensions/silero_tts/script.py` gets invoked with `python server.py --extensions silero_tts`.
+For instance, `extensions/silero_tts/script.py` gets loaded with `python server.py --extensions silero_tts`.

 ## [text-generation-webui-extensions](https://github.com/oobabooga/text-generation-webui-extensions)